QualiSystems/cloudshell-help/docs/admin/supported-cloud-providers-in-cloudshell/private-cloud-provider-support-in-cloudshell/vmware-vcenter-integration-and-configuration/add-a-vcenter-app-template.md

             </tbody>
         </table>

       1. To enable the end-user to rerun the App's configuration management on the deployed App in the sandbox, select **Allow rerunning configuration management for resources deployed from the App**.
 Once the App's deployment completes, a **Rerun Configuration Management** command is included in the deployed App's **Application Commands** pane.
-For details, see [https://help.quali.com/Online%2520Help/0.0/Portal/Content/CSP/LAB-MNG/App-Actns/Sndbx-Apps-Run-Cmnds.htm](https://help.quali.com/Online%2520Help/0.0/Portal/Content/CSP/LAB-MNG/App-Actns/Sndbx-Apps-Run-Cmnds.htm).
+For details, see [Run App Commands](../../../../portal/sandboxes/sandbox-workspace/apps/run-app-commands.md).
 This is useful for rolling back the App's VM to its original state.
       2. To enable blueprint and sandbox owners to modify the App's Configuration Management details, select **Allow blueprint/sandbox owners to modify the App's Configuration Management**.
 The following details can be modified: playbook/script, authentication details, inventory groups, and parameters.
 Note that the modifications only apply to the blueprint or sandbox of the instance.
       3. Optionally click the **Add New Script/Playbook** link at the bottom right to add additional custom scripts/Ansible playbooks to the App.
 The scripts will run in their display order, from top to bottom.
 You can drag scripts up or down to rearrange.
       4. To change the script's alias, click the script's name and change as appropriate.